selaux/eslint-plugin-filenames/README.md

 With these configuration options, `camelCase.js` will be reported as an error while `snake_case.js` will pass.
 Additionally the files that have a named default export (according to the logic in the `match-exported` rule) will be ignored.
 They could be linted with the `match-exported` rule.
+Please note that exported function calls are not respected in this case.

 ### Matching Exported Values (match-exported)